Land Rover LR2 Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your Land Rover LR2
+A guide to repairs, service, and maintenance costs for your Land Rover LR2

 The engine may idle poorly after a cold start, with fault codes P050B, P050E, and P061A stored in the engine control module (ECM).
 Our technicians tell us updated software is available for the ECM to correct this concern.

 The adaptive lighting system may stop functioning along with illumination of the warning light.
 Our technicians tell us this can be caused if the system has lost the position of a stepper motor.
 A software update for the lighting system control module to correct this concern.

 The sunroof may jam due to broken guides.
 Replacing the guides and seal will generally correct this concern.

 Land Rover LR2 QuestionsWhat does discharging the battery mean and what to do.
 (1 answer)

 I had my battery recharge after my Land Rover seen to be hesitate about starting sometimes.
 After I put the battery back in after charging it chank once and wouldn't chank again.
 I read in the owner's manual if you hold down on the start button you might discharge the battery.